 - Persistent guilt drain motivation to pursue recovery.

-- Guilt can make you feel doubtful about your abilities to change, and weaken your confidence your power and effort’s to overcome from the trap of addiction.
+- This can make you feel doubtful about your ability to change and weaken your confidence, power and effort’s to overcome from the vicious cycle of dependence.

-- Guilt can spiral into shame and can cause feeling of inadequacy, which may drive you back to consume alcohol as a means of escape.
+- This also can spiral into shame and can cause feeling of inadequacy, which may drive you back to consume alcohol as a means of escape.

-- Guilt over-shadows your conscious reflection, it prevents you from learning and stall personal growth.
+- This can over-shadows your conscious reflection and prevents you from learning and enhance personal growth.

-- Guilt can deplete emotional reserves and make it harder to manage the stressors that led to relapse.
+- It can deplete emotional reserves and make it harder to manage the stressors that led to relapse.

 - Feeling of guilt often lead to withdrawal from support systems, which are essential in recovery.